IBM-Cloud/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

     - `mode` - (Optional, String) The trusted platform module mode to use.
 The specified value must be listed in the bare metal server profile's supported_trusted_platform_module_modes.
 Updating trusted_platform_module mode would require the server to be stopped then started again.
       - Constraints: Allowable values are: `disabled`, `tpm_2`.
 - `user_data` - (Optional, String) User data to transfer to the server bare metal server.
+(Update/user data reload is possible for servers in stopped state)
 - `vpc` - (Required, Forces new resource, String) The VPC ID of the bare metal server is to be a part of.
 It must match the VPC tied to the subnets of the server's network interfaces.
 - `zone` - (Required, Forces new resource, String) Name of the zone in which this bare metal server will reside in.